Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-09-15-grain-growth-progress-report-presentation-i.md

 ## Objective

-* We are using Kinetic Monte Carlo equations through the SPPARKS Program to analyze the effect of different precipitate distributions on the Grain Growth of a Microstructure.
+* We are using Kinetic Monte Carlo equations through the SPPARKS Program to analyze the effect of different precipitate distributions on the Grain Growth of a Microstructure and ultimately its size distribution.The process Spparks simulates is ageing.
-* Then we want to predict with sufficient accuracy and in a computationally non-expensive fashion if a specified Distribution of Particles will cause abnormal or normal grain growth.
+ * Then we want to predict with sufficient accuracy and in a computationally non-expensive fashion the correlation that exists between a specified Distribution of Particles and the Final Microstructure.
 This will be achieved by using a Data Science Approach.
+*Thus we are establishing a Process-Structure Relationship

 {{ page.horizontal }}